tapis-project/documentation/source/technical/systems.rst

 Retrieving details for all systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To see the current list of systems that you are authorized to view:
+To see the list of systems that you own:

 Using PySDK: